wp-plugins/contact-us-page-contact-people/readme.txt

 On WordPress with any theme.

 == Changelog ==

+= 2.0.1 - 2015/07/14 =
+* Tweak - Changed Update file name syntax from 2.0.0.php to 2.0.php for some servers which have configuration that don't allow syntax 2.0.0.php

 = 2.0.0 - 2015/07/10 =
 * Feature - Plugin framework admin panel Mobile First focus upgrade